project-oak/oak/README.md

 code running in the remote enclave, cryptographically bound to the session itself.

-## Platform Upgrades
+# Oak VM Updates

-Under regular circumstances, an Oak Client connecting to an Oak Server validates the attestation it receives from the Oak Server when establishing the connection channel.
+Under regular circumstances, an Oak Client connecting to an Oak VM validates the attestation it receives from the Oak VM when establishing the connection channel.
 The measurement in the attestation report corresponds to the hash of the code loaded in enclave memory at the time the connection was established.
-Because the Oak VM changes relatively slowly, the list of known measurements is small enough that the client is able to just check the inclusion of the received measurement in the list.
+Because the Oak VM changes relatively infrequently, the list of known measurements is small enough that the client is able to just check the inclusion of the received measurement in the list.

 Occasionally, a particular version of the Oak VM may be found to contain security vulnerabilities or bugs, and we would like to prevent further clients from connecting to servers using such versions.

-TODO
+TODO: Verifiable log of known versions.

 # Workflow